-Depreciation and amortisation charges are included above in Note 6 other expenses and Note 3 Cost of sales.
-Total depreciation and amortisation for the Consolidated Entity is US\$5.1 million (2021: US\$5.8 million) For the year ended 30 June 2022
+(i) Depreciation and amortisation charges are included above in Note 6 other expenses and Note 3 Cost of sales.
+Total depreciation and amortisation for the Consolidated Entity is US\$5.1 million (2021: US\$5.8 million)

 7. Earnings per share